 Much do similar events cost?
 What value are you delivering to your attendees?
 How many sponsors have you managed to secure?
 What benefits are you offering them?
 What would be unique takeaways for your attendees?
 Write these down clearly on a large whiteboard when deciding the ticket price.

 Research time again!
 How much do other events similar to your cost?
-What is your minimum break-even point and how much of a profit would you like to make on each guest?
+What is your minimum break-even point, and how much of a profit would you like to make on each guest?
 Is there enough value to justify the ticket price?
-Write this all down on a large whiteboard when determining your price.
+Write this all down on a large whiteboard when determining your rate.

-If you’re planning a free event, think about how much you’ll charge guests for drinks, raffles, etc. These are all important things to consider that can make or break your event.
+If you’re planning a free event, think about how much you’ll charge guests for drinks, raffles, etc. These are all critical things to consider that can make or break your event.

 Don’t let your attendees get bored.
 Keep them intrigued by a variety of entertainers throughout the event.
 From escape artists to aerialists and live bands, Treadway Events can help you determine the best style of entertainment for any corporate event.